uibcdf/OpenPocket-Tools/Exercise-1/README.md

 ## Tasks

-In a single jupyter lab, solve the following tasks in order.
+In a single jupyter notebook, with the help of Numpy, Matplotlib and Scipy, solve the following tasks in order.

 ### Random 2D molecular model